sem-onyalo/rl-notes/docs/0-lesson-notes/README.md

 ## Solution Formulation

+Building a solution to the reinforcement learning problem requires an understanding of the components required to teach the agent to achieve its goal.

 ![Code Structure](../code-structure.png)

 * Policy: defines how the agent should behave at a given time.
 Essentially, it is a mapping of states to actions.